edX Online

 Master's programs in finance concentrate exclusively on advanced and technical finance concepts, extending the reach of your bachelor's degree.

 You can also obtain certifications in determined fields of specialization to boost your resume and have access to some jobs that require them.
-Some certifications you should consider include Chartered Financial Analyst (CFA), Certified Financial Planner (CFP), and Certified Fund Specialist (CFS), among others.
+Some certifications you should consider include (CFA), (CFP), and (CFS), among others.

 At the bachelor's level, schools usually apply generalized admissions standards.
 You'll need a high school diploma or the equivalent, and you'll need to meet at least the minimum end of the institution's GPA requirements for undergraduate admissions.